-- sight, verify and record the person's Working With Children Check clearance or equivalent background check such as a Victorian Institute teaching registration - collect and record: - proof of the person's identity and any professional or other qualifications - the person's history of working with children - references that address suitability for the job and working with children.
+- sight, verify and record the person's Working with Children clearance or equivalent background check such as a Victorian teaching registration - collect and record: - proof of the person's identity and any professional or other qualifications - the person's history of working with children - references that address suitability for the job and working with children. - references that address suitability for the job and working with children.